We've found the best libraries for kids in Singapore for bookworms of all ages! Curl up with a good book at one of these family-friendly libraries...

 Where: Toa Payoh Public Library, 6 Toa Payoh Central, Singapore 319191

 Urban kids should flex their green fingers at the Queenstown Public Library community garden.
-Part of the National Parks Board Community in Bloom project, the whole family are welcome to volunteer to help out with gardening activities.
+As part of the National Parks Board Community in Bloom project, the whole family are welcome to volunteer to help out with gardening activities.

 Where: Queenstown Public Library, 53 Margaret Drive, Singapore 149297